-On 6th April 2017, the government is expected to launch the Lifetime ISA (LISA).
-The exact terms of this product have yet to be confirmed, but it is expected that it will be available to those aged between 18 and 50 and that the government will boost annual contributions of up to £4,000 by 25%, resulting in an annual contribution of £5,000; additional contributions will be possible over this, but will not attract the government bonus.
+On 6th April 2017, the government launched the Lifetime ISA (LISA).
+It is available to those aged between 18 and 50 and the government will boost annual contributions of up to £4,000 by 25%, resulting in an annual contribution of £5,000; additional contributions will be possible over this, but will not attract the government bonus.

-As it stands, the funds built up within the LISA accounts will only be able to be withdrawn if the proceeds will be used to purchase a first home or at the point of retirement.
-There are plans to apply an early withdrawal penalty if money is taken out for any other reason, but the exact details of this are being debated (as of June 2016).
-There will be a further caveats in that all new applicants must be under the age of 40 before applying, in order to qualify for the bonuses, so those born on or before 6th April 1977 will not be eligible.
+The funds built up within the LISA accounts will only be able to be withdrawn if the proceeds will be used to purchase a first home or at the point of retirement.
+An early withdrawal penalty if money is taken out for any other reason is applicable.
+Further caveats include, that all new applicants must be under the age of 40 before applying, in order to qualify for the bonuses, so those born on or before 6th April 1977 will not be eligible.